Kansas City Chiefs vs. Pittsburgh Steelers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Kansas City has seven wins against the spread in 14 games this year.

-- This season, the Chiefs have two ATS wins in three games as a favorite of 8.5 points or more.

-- Kansas City's games this year have gone over the total in seven out of 14 opportunities (50%).
+- Kansas City's games this year have gone over the point total seven times in 14 opportunities (50%).

-- Kansas City is 5-3 against the spread and 6-2 overall this season when the team notches more than 23.9 points.
+- When Kansas City puts up more than 23.9 points, it is 5-3 against the spread and 6-2 overall.

-- When Kansas City totals more than 367.5 yards, the team is 6-5 against the spread and 8-3 overall.
+- In games that Kansas City totals over 367.5 yards, the team is 6-5 against the spread and 8-3 overall.

 - The Chiefs have turned the ball over 25 times this season, eight more turnovers than the Steelers have forced (17).